Billings Entry Requirements

 Includes

-90 days per trip; ESTA valid for 2 years or until passport expires.
+90 days max per visit.
+ESTA approval lasts 2 years or until your passport dies, whichever comes first.
+Multiple trips allowed.

 Includes